-The generator produces 220 Vac electric power and consists of a case, with its upper side divided into two parts so as to easily remove it, containing all necessary equipment to its functioning.
-It is installed in the aft peak port side, near the transom.
-The whole system includes (see page 44) (with reference to the PAGURO 4000 model produced by VTE):
+The generator produces 220 Vac electric power and consists of a case, divided into several parts to access its inside, containing all necessary equipment to its functioning.
+It is usually installed in the starboard aft peak.
+Should the heating system be installed too, the electric generator is then located, for reasons of space, symmetrically, in the port aft peak.
+The whole system includes (with reference to the diagram at page 44):